5 Totally Fun Code & Computer Activities for Families

 Computer Science Education Ideas

-Digital literacy is all the buzz, but getting your kids coding is what's on trend for 2016!
+Digital literacy is all the buzz, but getting your kids coding is what's on trend!
 There are lots of fun coding and computer skill-building activities you can do at home with your kids.
 Check out these top 5 picks:

 1. Lightbot: Lightbot is a classic programming game, and the free Hour of Code version of the game is utterly worth the sixty minutes you'll spend on it with your child.
 Go to this link, and you'll see versions to play Online, and on iOS or Android devices.
 We suggest the Online (Browser/Flash) version; click that option, and you'll see there are modules for 1.
 Basics, 2.
 Procedures, and 3.
 Loops.
 Before doing this with your kids, go to the “1.
 Basics” page, click on the cute little guy to start, and go through early steps on your own first to catch on to the interface and commands model.
 Then dive in with your kids!
 Great stuff for kids with basic reading and mouse skills, generally grades 1-2 & up!